-This project has a community focus to educate and train local people to be guardians of the forest, making conservation of Red Pandas financial beneficial to local people to help prevent poaching.
+This project has a community focus to educate and train local people to be guardians of the forest, making conservation of red pandas financially beneficial to local people to help prevent poaching.
 It is well supported by many EAZA zoos and is a charity in its own right.
-The Red panda population has declined by 50% over the last 20 years and there may be as few as 2,500 remaining in the wild although estimates vary to up to 10,000, its status is ‘Endangered’.
+The red panda population has declined by 50% over the last 20 years and there may be as few as 2,500 remaining in the wild.
+Red pandas' conservation status is Endangered.

 - £5,000 donated to World Land Trust to buy 50 acres of Rainforest in South America (2015)

-- £500 to keepers of the Wild a BIAZA initiative (Past)
+- £500 to Keepers of the Wild, a BIAZA initiative

-- £300 Thandi Endangered Species Association (African Rhinos) (Past)
+- £300 to Thandi Endangered Species Association (African Rhinos)

 Sphenisco is working towards establishing a conservation area near the coast of Chile and Peru, in order to protect the hunting and breeding grounds of the Humboldt penguin.
 Sphenisco’s work involves caring for ill and injured animals, intervening when penguins are taken illegally from the wild, environmental education and ecological habitat conservation.
 Due to a declining population caused in part by overfishing and climate change, the Humboldt penguin is threatened.
 The current population is estimated at 32,000 mature individuals.